tonicebrian/denotational-design-for-games/src/simple.lagda.md

   request : Request -> GameOutput
   result : Result -> GameOutput
 ```

-# Denotational specification

-I'm going to follow the pattern of thinking of, _if another person would implement this game which are the properties I would expect_.
-Let's assume that our game is a function from streams of player actions to a stream of game outputs.

-1. An empty input stream produces an empty output stream
-2. Any stream after the first appearance of one action from player A and another one from player B produces a stream in the form `Request :: Request .... :: Result :: []`

 # Operational specification

 By using transducers we can specify the game: